-Editor's Note: The following is a guest contribution from Houzz, the leading platform for home remodeling and design.
+Editor's Note: The following is a guest contribution from Houzz, a leading platform for home remodeling and design.

 Open-plan living hasn’t merely risen in popularity in recent years, it seems to be the mainstay of what many people look for in a home.
 At the time of this writing, there were more than 600,000 photos of open-plan spaces on Houzz.com, so it’s clearly a popular lifestyle choice with a strong fan base.